liqiantech/helloworld/README.md

 Suddenly I realized when I was writing, I didn't care too much about grammar.
 I watched a lot of English movies and tvs, and read a lot of English articles, and now I just write anything comes to my mind.
 This is not a 100% good thing.
 Since I haven't been trained systematically, my words could fall into a situation of caos, thus can't be used to express my thoughts accurately.

+Editting on my ipad.
+Today is my first day training for driver's license.
+Interesting and tired. nothing else.
+Tomorrow I will rest, but not because of me.
+Somehow I didn't get arranged.